armadillica/flamenco/README.md

 ```
 127.0.0.1	brender-server
 127.0.0.1	brender-dashboard
+127.0.0.1   brender-manager
 ```

 ## Running brender
 It's pretty simple.
-Move into the brender folder and run - in three different terminals:
+Move into the brender folder and run - in four different terminals:

 ```
+$ ./brender.py dashboard		# will start the dashboard
-$ python brender.py server  		# will start the server
+$ cd server; ./manage.py runserver  		# will start the server
-$ python brender.py worker			# will start the worker
+$ cd manager; ./manage.py runserver  		# will start the manager
-$ python brender.py dashboard		# will start the dashboard
+$ ./brender.py worker			# will start the worker
 ```

 If you now visit `http://brender-dashboard:8888` with your web browser you should see the dashboard!